Violin Sonata No. 22 (Mozart)

-Violin Sonata No. 22 in A major (K. 305/293d) is a work composed by Wolfgang Amadeus Mozart in Mannheim in 1778.
+Violin Sonata No. 22 in A major (K. 305/293d) is a work composed by Wolfgang Amadeus Mozart in Paris in 1778.
 There are two movements:

 The first movement is in sonata form.
 This movement has one of the bounciest, happiest melodies to be found in his violin sonatas.
 The second movement is in a theme and variations form.
 This movement is more somber than the opening movement, being at a slower tempo and having a more subdued melody.